RecordsKeeper/multichain/docs/source/mininglinux.rst

 ==================================================
-Mining Guide for Recordskeeper Blockchain on Linux
+Mining Guide for RecordsKeeper Blockchain on Linux
 ==================================================

-The following document helps the users to intiate mining for RecordsKeeper Blockchain over Linux Operating system.
-All the commands and process displayed in this document is tested and created over Ubuntu Operating System.
-The detailed overview to start mining for RecordsKeeper Blockchain is as follows:
+The following document helps the users to initiate mining for RecordsKeeper blockchain on the Linux operating system.
+All the commands and processes displayed in this document have been tested and created on the Ubuntu Operating System.
+The detailed overview to start mining for RecordsKeeper blockchain is as follows:

 * :ref:`linux-systemrequirements`
 * :ref:`linux-installingrk`